PolyglotSystems/certificate-sentinel-operator/docs/full_yaml_spec-KeystoreSentinel.md

       - key: polyglot.systems/certificate-sentinel-namespace
         value:
           - 'true'
+    # keystorePassword is where the Keystore password should be sourced from - if the keystorePassword is inaccessible then the namespace will not be scanned for Keystore objects
+    keystorePassword:
+      plaintext: changeit
+      type: plaintext

+      #type: labels
+      #labelRef:
+      #  key: keystore-pass
+      #  labelSelectors:
+      #    - key: polyglot.systems/asset
+      #      value:
+      #      - keystore-password

+      #type: secret
+      #secretRef:
+      #  key: keystore-pass
+      #  name: keystore-secret-password
-status: # .status is not user-defined, it will be updated at the end of a full scan/operator reconciliation and will list any certificates found, the ones expiring within our designated daysOut thresholds, and when the last reports were sent for each alert
+status: # .status is not user-defined, it will be updated at the end of a full scan/operator reconciliation and will list any Keystore Certificates found, the ones expiring within our designated daysOut thresholds, and when the last reports were sent for each alert
-  discoveredCertificates:
+  discoveredKeystoreCertificates:
     - triggeredDaysOut:
         - 9001
         - 9000
-      certificateAuthorityCommonName: openshift-service-serving-signer@1630120637
-      commonName: openshift-service-serving
+      certificateAuthorityCommonName: Example Labs Intermediate Certificate Authority
-      name: kube-scheduler-operator-serving-cert
+      name: keystore-secret-test
+      keystoreAlias: examplelabsica
-      expiration: '2023-08-28 03:17:39 +0000 UTC'
+      expiration: '2024-09-06 00:00:00 +0000 UTC'
       kind: Secret
-      dataKey: tls.crt
+      dataKey: jks
+      commonName: Example Labs Signing Certificate Authority
-      isCertificateAuthority: false
+      isCertificateAuthority: true
-      namespace: openshift-kube-scheduler-operator
+      namespace: cert-sentinel
       apiVersion: v1
+    - triggeredDaysOut:
+        - 9001
+        - 9000
+      certificateAuthorityCommonName: Certificate Authority
+      name: keystore-secret-test
+      keystoreAlias: idmca
+      expiration: '2041-04-05 16:25:15 +0000 UTC'
+      kind: Secret
+      dataKey: jks
+      commonName: Certificate Authority
+      isCertificateAuthority: true
+      namespace: cert-sentinel
+      apiVersion: v1
+  expiringCertificates: 2
+  keystoresAtRisk: 1
-  lastReportSent: 1632013465
+  lastReportSent: 1632232508
+  totalKeystoresFound: 1
 ```